coredao-org/CoreDAO-Docs/docs/Learn/core-concepts/satoshi-plus-consensus/validator-election.md

 ## Overview

-The validator election process in Core's Satoshi Plus consensus mechanism is where DPoW, DPoS, and Non-Custodial Bitcoin Staking are synthesized.
+The validator election process in Core's Satoshi Plus consensus mechanism is where DPoW, DPoS, and Self-Custodial Bitcoin Staking are synthesized.
 Bitcoin miners/mining pools, CORE stakers, and Bitcoin stakers contribute to the election of validators via a hybrid scoring system.

 Validators play a vital role in producing blocks and validating transactions on the Core network.
 The election process determines which validators will be part of the active validator set for each round, helping select the most trusted and well-supported validators to maintain the network's integrity.